 Because visual objects can appear at different scales in the same image, we need to combine the two regimes of models into an integrated model.
-In what follows, we shall first propose such a model that we call the "primal sketch" model.
+In what follows, we shall first propose such a model, which we call the "primal sketch" model.
 Experiments on this model show that it can represent a large variety of natural images.
 After that we propose a statistical theory that embraces different regimes of models in a common theoretical framework.

-5.2 Primal sketch model

-The terms "primal sketch" comes from Marr (1982) [36], who, in his book on vision, proposed a symbolic representation of image intensities for the initial stage of visual computation.
+5.2.
+Primal sketch model.
+The term "primal sketch" comes from Marr (1982) [36], who, in his book on vision, proposed a symbolic representation of image intensities for the initial stage of visual computation.

-As shown by Figure (15) as well as Figure (20.b), the wavelet sparse coding model (18) and (19) with independence assumptions on the wavelet coefficients are not efficient for coding geometric structures such as edges and bars, as well as lines, curves, junctions, and corners.
+As shown by Figure (15) as well as Figure (20.b), the wavelet sparse coding model (18) and (19) with independence assumptions on the wavelet coefficients is not efficient for coding geometric structures such as edges and bars, as well as lines, curves, junctions, and corners.
 The reason is that the independence assumption does not capture the low entropy of these geometric structures.
-There are two schemes to improve upon model (18) and (19) .
-(1) Replace the wavelet bases by some more sophisticate image functions or primitives for sparse coding.
+There are two schemes to improve upon model (18) and (19).
+(1) Replace the wavelet bases by some more sophisticated image functions or primitives for sparse coding.
 (2) Model the joint distributions of the wavelet coefficients.
 These two schemes are closely related.
 In the primal sketch model, we introduce explicit geometric sketch primitives as the elements for sparse coding.
 In the next subsection, we shall study the connection between the two schemes.

 Figure (21) illustrates the basic idea of the primal sketch model.
 Figure (21.a) is the observed image, the same as the observed image in Figure (15).
-It is represented by a small number of sketch primitives, which form a sketch graph, see Figure (21.b).
+It is represented by a small number of sketch primitives, which form a sketch graph; see Figure (21.b).
 The nodes are end points, corners, and junctions.
 The nodes are connected by edges and bars.
-These sketch primitives generate what we call the "sketchable" part of the image, see Figure (21.c).
+These sketch primitives generate what we call the "sketchable" part of the image; see Figure (21.c).
+The image intensities generated by these primitives are very close to the corresponding image intensities of the original image.
+That is, we seek a sparse deterministic coding for the sketchable part of the image, which captures the low entropy portion of the image.
+For the remaining "nonsketchable" part of the image, we fill in textures by matching the marginal histograms of filter responses, or more formally, we use Markov random fields to characterize the high entropy portion of the image.
 The